Nazis at the Center of the Earth

-Nazis at the Center of the Earth is a 2012 American direct-to-video science fiction war film produced by The Asylum that stars Dominique Swain and Jake Busey.
+Nazis at the Center of the Earth (known as Bloodstorm in the United Kingdom) is a 2012 American direct-to-video science fiction war film produced by The Asylum that stars Dominique Swain and Jake Busey.
 It was released on April 24, 2012 on Blu-ray Disc and DVD.
-The United Kingdom release was called Bloodstorm.

 Plot

 On May 10, 1945, in a secret airport near Wurtzberg, Germany, Nazi scientist Dr. Josef Mengele, along with fellow doctors and soldiers, prepare to depart to an unknown location with a mysterious package in their possession.
 They are soon ambushed by the Allied forces, but successfully escape.

 In present day, a group of researchers in Antarctica, Dr. Paige Morgan among them, are abducted by a platoon of gas-masked soldiers wearing swastika armbands and dragged into a hidden environment in the center of the Earth.
 There, they discover that Dr. Josef Mengele and a group of surviving Nazi soldiers are plotting an invasion of the surface of the Earth to create a Fourth Reich.